Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/README.md

 latest image.It will pull from the docker hub and it will start building the image,   <br>
 it will build a container and that container should be available to us using an IP and a port

-We're going to start by writing service.yaml and handit over to the Kubernetes cluster
+We're going to start by writing service.yaml and handit over to the Kubernetes cluster <br>
 So this is the whole scenario in simple terms was going to achieve a Kubernetes deployment

 I will tell you what are the prerequisites along with using Jenkins CI /CD by using various tools  <br>